pingcap/tidb-operator/en/notes-tidb-operator-v1.1.md

 | Drainer | [tidb-drainer chart](https://github.com/pingcap/tidb-operator/tree/master/charts/tidb-drainer) |
 | Importer | [tikv-importer chart](https://github.com/pingcap/tidb-operator/tree/master/charts/tikv-importer) |

-- PingCAP will continue releasing new versions of the tidb-cluster chart but will not add new features to it such as the component TLS (now partially supported), auto-scaling of TiKV and TiDB.
+- PingCAP will continue releasing new versions of the tidb-cluster chart but will not add new features to it.
+However, community members can still add new features to it.

 - If you have deployed your TiDB cluster by TiDB Operator (v1.0.0 <= version < v1.1), after TiDB Operator is upgraded to v1.1, you can still upgrade and manage your TiDB cluster using the tidb-cluster chart v1.1.